-VPN for European Train Travel: Stay Secure on Eurostar, TGV & Night Trains
+VPN for European Train Travel 2026: Secure Internet on Eurostar, TGV & Night Trains

 From the Channel Tunnel to the Austrian Alps, Europe's rail networks offer free or paid WiFi that ranges from excellent to frustratingly unreliable.
 Here's how to stay secure and get the most out of your train internet.